QubesOS/qubes-core-qrexec/Documentation/multifile-policy.markdown

 ```

 Those commands include files or directories.
 Symbolic links are followed.
-Relative paths are relative to file locations.
-There may be a limit to include
+Relative paths are relative to the base policy directory.
+There may be a limit
-depth.
+to include depth.

 If the file at FILENAME does not exist or is not a file, policy check
 immediately fails.
 If the directory at DIRPATH does not exist or is not